How-to: Import and export data in Stradview

 Importing data and the Stradview format

-Stradview can read most types of DICOM data, but it can also load images (and sequences of images), and many other types of data, for instance Mindways, ITK MetaImage, Analyze, NIfTI and NRRD data.
+Stradview can read most types of DICOM data, but it can also load images (and sequences of images), and many other types of data, for instance Mindways, ITK MetaImage, Analyze, X-Tek CT, NIfTI and NRRD data.
 It can also import surfaces in VRML and PLY formats and object structures in DICOM RTSTRUCT and SEG format, and from NIfTI label data.
 This data is never altered: Stradview does not write to any of these data files.
 When you save a Stradview file, a new (text) ".sw" file is created which contains all the additional information which Stradview needs, and references to the original data files.
 Next time you access the data, open the ".sw" file, and this will load the original data as well as everything else associated with it.

 For DICOM or image sequences, selecting one file in the (numerical) sequence will automatically load all files in that sequence.
 Alternatively, the 'open directory' option can be used to show what DICOM or image sequences exist in a directory and its sub-directories.